Indigenous Women Rising

-Check out all the cool community events IWR has hosted in the Albuquerque Area and around the state!
-Have an idea for a community event?
-Contact us!
+Check out all the cool community events IWR has hosted or participated in!

 March 19th, 2018

 On March 19, we had a booth at Laguna Feast where we talked to our people about who we are and what we believe in.
 We had our breastfeeding-friendly Pueblo dresses on display for the community to see and wow, the response was overwhelming!
 We also received a donation from ONE so we were able to give out condoms in "snag bags" to visitors!
 We had 80 paper bags, we had six left at the end of the day.
 For days before the feast, we worked hard to make mini-zines: we had one on unplanned pregnancy options and unprotected sex, common forms of birth control, and busting myths about virginity and hymen.
 We made copies of the zines and gave them out for free to the community- these were gone by the end of the day.
 We are so proud to have created something by hand that our people and visitors from all over the state saw value in.
 We decided we will do our very best to be at every feast day around state including events at the Mescalero Apache Tribe, Ft.
 Sill Apache, Jicarilla Apache, and Navajo Nation so we can share our message of equity in reproductive health and justice.

 #BEBOLDENDHYDE Community Zine Workshop

 We know reproductive justice movements do not always include Native American/Indigenous women and communities and Indigenous Women Rising is helping create the space to include our families and community members- whether we are urban or rural.